Diablo 4 will include a Rogue class

 The original Diablo included a bow-wielding Rogue, but she didn't reappear by name in Diablo 2 or Diablo 3.
 Over 24 years later, she's finally making a comeback.
 The Rogue will be one of the first available classes in Diablo 4, joining the previously announced Barbarian, Sorceress, and Druid.
 Blizzard revealed the news during the BlizzCon opening ceremony today.

 In the original Diablo, the Rogue was a ranged combat expert.
 That'll be one possible build with Diablo 4's Rogue, but series regulars will also recognize shades of the Assassin from Diablo 2: Lord of Destruction and the Demon Hunter from Diablo 3.
-If you want to go with daggers, traps, and shadow magic, those will be viable options.
+If you want to go with traps and shadow magic, those will be viable options.
+As far as weapons go, Rogues can use swords, daggers, bows, and crossbows.

 Earlier this week, I briefly spoke to Diablo 4 game director Luis Barriga about the class.
 It's a high mobility class, as you'd expect, with several abilities that involve movement, such as the Dash melee ability.